 - NYC Employee Arrests: Direct and Collateral Consequences

 No Identity Theft attorney in New York can guarantee an outcome in your particular case, but he or she should have the knowledge and practical experience handling Identity Theft and the associated crimes.
 Our two founding New York criminal defense attorneys both served in Manhattan District Attorney's Office.
-Elizabeth Crotty served in both the Trial and Investigation Divisions and Jeremy Saland served in the Identity Theft Unit and Trial Division.
+Jeremy Saland served in the Identity Theft Unit and Trial Division.
 While there, District Attorney Robert Morgenthau assigned Mr. Saland to the Identity Theft Major Case Section where he was the lead prosecutor in multi-jurisdictional Identity Theft fraud schemes with the Secret Service, Postal Inspection Service, Department of State and the NYPD.

 It is this experience as prosecutors and New York criminal defense attorneys that our lawyers utilize and rely on to represent and defend clients accused of Identity Theft throughout the New York City region.
 If you have made a mistake and find yourself charged with a crime, don’t compound your situation and retain the right counsel to protect your future.

 Call our NY criminal defense lawyers at (212) 312-7129 or contact us online today.